 A president cannot obtain Fast Track empowerment without a vote of Congress.
 President Clinton, renowned for trade expansion, only had Fast Track authority for two of his eight years in office due to congressional opposition.
 Indeed, in 1998 Clinton's effort to get Fast Track authority was rejected by 171 House Democrats and 71 House GOP members.

 The last time Congress authorized Fast Track was in 2002, with a 3:30 am vote before a congressional recess in which the antiquated mechanism was approved by just three votes.
 Since 2007, Congress has refused to authorize this extreme procedure, even after its proponents tried to escape Fast Track's bad reputation by renaming it "Trade Promotion Authority."
+The bill currently before Congress would replicate the widely-opposed Fast Track bill from 2002.

 As a candidate, President Obama said he would replace this anti-democratic process.
 But now he is asking Congress to grant him Fast Track's extraordinary authority – in part to try to overcome growing public and congressional opposition to his controversial TPP and Trans-Atlantic Free Trade Agreement (TAFTA) deals.
 To prevent an expansion of this unfair "trade" model, Congress must not allow the executive branch to once again gain Fast Track's undemocratic powers.